Shivamshaiv/Deep-Learning-Models-for-Network-Annomaly-Detection/README.md

 # Deep-Learning-Models-for-Network-Annomaly-Detection

-The modular app consists for mainly three annomaly detection algorithms
+The modular app consists for mainly three annomaly detection algorithms.
+The system supports models both in Tensorflow and Pytorch.

  - Annomaly DAE
  - DeepSphere